varlardohaeris/emacs-archives/melpa/wucuo-readme.txt

 for flyspell is still valid.

 3. Tips

+- `wucuo-spell-check-file' checks one file and report typos
+- `wucuo-spell-check-directory' checks files in one directory and report typos

-If `wucuo-flyspell-start-mode' is "normal", `wucuo-start' runs `flyspell-buffer'.
+- If `wucuo-flyspell-start-mode' is "normal", `wucuo-start' runs `flyspell-buffer' and `wucuo-spell-check-buffer-max' specifies maximum size of buffer to check.
-If it's "normal", `wucuo-start' runs `flyspell-region' to check visible region in current window.
+  If it's "fast", `wucuo-start' runs `flyspell-region' on current visible region and `wucuo-spell-check-region-max' specifies maximum size of the region to check.

-The interval of checking is set by `wucuo-update-interval'.
+- The interval of checking is set by `wucuo-update-interval'

-See `wucuo-check-nil-font-face' on how to check plain text (text without font)
+- See `wucuo-check-nil-font-face' on how to check plain text (text without font)

-Use `wucuo-current-font-face' to detect font face at point.
+- Use `wucuo-current-font-face' to detect font face at point

-You can define a function in `wucuo-spell-check-buffer-predicate'.
+- You can define a function in `wucuo-spell-check-buffer-predicate'.
   If the function returns t, the spell checking of current buffer will continue.
   If it returns nil, the spell checking is skipped.

 Here is sample to skip checking in specified major modes, (setq wucuo-spell-check-buffer-predicate